Game and Tournament Rules

 • No run limit.

-• “Defense wins championships.” – Teams are ranked based on how few runs they give up, never how many they score.
+• “Defense wins championships.” – Teams are ranked based on how few runs they give up, never by how many they score.

 Pitching and Batting

 • All players on the roster and present for the game shall bat.
 If a player misses an at-bat for any reason other than injury, the scheduled at-bat shall count as an out.
+A player who is present and/or fielding but cannot bat due to injury shall notify the umpire before the game to receive a specific exemption.

 • Each team shall use a consistent batting order from the start to the finish of each individual game, with exceptions only to remove injured players or, upon the umpire’s approval, to add late-arriving players.
 Any late players shall be added after the last slot in the order, regardless of the time in the game.